MadhavShroff/KnowDisaster/README.md

 using this data we will apply *Divide and Conquer* method to analyze the collected data using machine learning algorithms like Logistic regression, Support Vector Machines, Decision trees etc. we will do all of this with Azure's ML studio which will also aid in easy deployment.

 ## Implementation
 We are implementing our idea as a Web-App, and an Android/iOS app.
-The backend is a Flask App, running on Azure.
+The backend is a NodeJS/ExpressJS App, running on Azure.
 We use MongoDB for databasing.
-For the mobile App, we are using Flutter, which is Google's Mobile App SDK to build cross platform mobile apps.
+For the mobile App, we plan to use Flutter, which is Google's Mobile App SDK to build cross platform mobile apps.
 We call multiple APIs for weather data collection, and Google Maps API for displaying maps on both the Mobile App and the Web App.